MalikaIhle/ProvisioningDataCombination/README.md

 rescaled the other bird intervisit intervals according to the standardizing bird calculate observed and expected alternation (after randomization) in those scaled nest watches

+## simulation correlation between the number of alternation and the total number of visit as well as the difference between the number of visit of both partners
+to understand mathematical and necessary relationships between variables

 # ErrorChecking Folder: relative to data extraction